esallychang/BIOF521_Fall2021_Week1/_episodes/01-Metadata_SRA.md

 4. This will take you to a page that is a run browser.
 Take a few minutes to examine some of the descriptions on the page.
 ![ncbi-run-browser.png](../fig/03_ncbi_new_run_browser.png)

-5. Use the browser’s back button to go back to the 'previous page'.
+5. **Use the browser’s back button to go back to the 'previous page'**.
 As shown in the figure below, the second section of the page (“Select”) has the **Total** row showing you the current number of “Runs”, “Bytes”, and “Bases” in the dataset to date.
-On 2020-04-27 there were 312 runs, 109.58 Gb data, and 177.17 Gbases of data.
+As of 2021-09-08 there were 312 runs, 109.58 Gb data, and 177.17 Gbases of data.
 ![ncbi-new-metadata.png](../fig/03_ncbi_new_metadata.png)

 6. Click on the “Metadata” button to download the data for this lesson.
 The filename is “SraRunTable.txt” and save it on your computer Desktop.